No ninja skills required

-Your ‘what’ is the factual stuff that lets others know what you bring to the table: what your job is, what company you work for, what sectors you’ve worked in, what tasks you do, what qualifications you have, what experience you have, what results you’ve delivered, etc.
+Your ‘what’ is the factual stuff that lets others know what you bring to the table: what your job is, what company you work for, what sectors you’ve worked in, what tasks you do, what qualifications you gained, what experience you have, what results you’ve delivered, etc.

 Your ‘who’ is the part that talks about who you are when you’re delivering all that what: the values and beliefs you hold, the things that motivate and drive you, the type of personality you have, the things that make you tick.

 Taking that a step further, when you define your brand you set out your ‘what’ and ‘who’ in six key elements, in order to add a little more meat to the bones.
 Those key elements are:

-Your Values are principles by which you live your life, the moral compass you use to define right and wrong.
-Think of them as the foundations upon which your personal brand is built.
+Your Values are the principles by which you live your life, the moral compass you use to define right and wrong.

-Your Drivers are what you hold to be important to you, the things that motivate you to do what you do, to be who you are, that push you to succeed.
+Your Drivers are what motivate you to do what you do, to be happy doing it and push you to succeed.

-In a nutshell, your Reputation is what you’re known for (or want to be known for), the thing you communicate so clearly people think of it the instant they hear your name.
+In a nutshell, your Reputation is what you want to be known for (or already are), the thing people think of the instant they hear your name.

-Your Behaviours are what give you your personality and character.
-They’re what you say and do as an outward communication of those deeper Values and Drivers.
+Your Behaviours are your personality and character – who you truly are.
+They’re what you say and do as an outward communication of your deeper Values.

-Your Image is the packaging for your brand – how you look (your clothes, body language, eye contact), how you sound (your tone of voice, volume, language) and how you act.
-Your Image is where people access your brand, gathering clues to the other five elements.
+Your image is the packaging for your brand – how you look (clothes, accessories), how you sound (accent, tone, words) and how you act (body language, eye contact).
+These provide the clues to the other five elements of your brand.

 Why is personal branding important?

-Personal impact is all about how you come across to others and it’s your personal brand that plays a key part in that.
+Personal impact is all about how you come across to others and your personal brand plays a key part in that.
 The reason it’s so important is best explained with a quote from Jeff Bezos, the guy who founded Amazon: